sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_size/is_always/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A medium close-up shot framing the human subject from the chest upward.
+- A video that maintains a medium close-up shot throughout, consistently framing the human subject from the chest upward.

 </details>